oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 Wave reference point
 --------------------

 A reference point in time and space for the wave specification is needed.
-This is specified using the tag [wave reference point], as shown in the example given below. time is given in seconds, position x and y are given in meters.
+This is specified using the tag **[wave reference point]**, as shown in the example given below. time is given in seconds, position x and y are given in meters.
-Specifying the [wave reference point]-tag is optional.
+Specifying the **[wave reference point]** is optional.
 If this is not given, default values will be assumed.

 .. list-table::
     :widths: 20 70 10